-(a) Use the information above to suggest one advantage to the farmer of using this method of pest control over the use of chemical pesticides. new [1] (b) Apart from the use of pesticides state one other method farmers use to increase of yields. crop [1]
+(a) Use the information above to suggest one advantage to the farmer of using this new method of pest control over the use of chemical pesticides.
+[1]

-(c) DDT is a powerful insecticide which was extensively sprayed onto crops in the middle part of the twentieth century.
+DDT is a powerful insecticide which was extensively sprayed onto crops in the middle part of the twentieth century.
 Its use is now banned in many regions of the world because it resulted in the death of many top predators.
-One of the top predators affected was the American Bald Eagle (Haliaeetus leucocephalus) whose numbers in the USA dropped to only 834 in 1963.
+One of the top predators affected was the American Bald Eagle (Haliaeetus leucocephalus) whose numbers in the USA dropped to (C) only 834 in 1963.